 New Member: "I, , do hereby pledge myself to the principles of the Chi Phi Fraternity, as imparted to me at this meeting, and formally accept the offer of membership to be conferred upon me when I shall have met the further requirements of membership of the Chapter and of the Chi Phi Fraternity.
 This pledge I take voluntarily and of my own free will."

-Alpha Continues: "It is pleasing to have the assurance of continued strength within our Fraternity as indicated by the pledges of membership taken by these new men.
+Fraternity as indicated by the pledges of membership taken by these new men.
 I shall now ask the Beta to accept these vows and deliver the token of these men's pledge to the Chi Phi Fraternity."